laineq/Grocery-Price-Prediction/README.md

     J --> K["app_output_monthly"]
 ```

-The DAG structure is split into small parts.
-Source-specific DAGs collect and clean monthly data for grocery prices, CPI, imports, exchange rates, oil prices, and weather.
-These outputs are then used to create adjusted price tables and Gold feature tables.
-After that, the pipeline builds future features, runs the SARIMAX forecast, and prepares the final app output.
+- Source-specific DAGs collect and clean monthly data for grocery prices, CPI, imports, exchange rates, oil prices, and weather.
+- These outputs are then used to create adjusted price tables and Gold feature tables.
+- After that, the pipeline builds future features, runs the SARIMAX forecast, and prepares the final app output.

 ### Data Layers